Published By Janet Gershen-Siegel at September 21st, 2018

 Intelliscore Plus addresses these circumstances by using a blended model to identify your score.
-This means that they take your personal consumer credit score into consideration when ascertaining your business’s credit score.
+This means that they take your personal consumer credit score and consumer reporting into consideration when ascertaining your business’s credit score.

 Experian maintains business credit profiles on 99.9% of all United States firms.
 And they are one of the big three credit reporting agencies.
 Experian boasts the credit industry’s most exhaustive data on small and midsize businesses.
 The fact is; your business probably already has a listing on Experian.